PostHog/posthog.com/contents/customers/contra.md

 As a result of spreading functionality across multiple tools, Contra also faced data inconsistencies.
 Tools such as Segment were helpful tracking for forwarding data between platforms, but also added to the costs and upkeep required.
 Eventually, Contra decided to consolidate the stack as much as possible — and that’s where PostHog came in.

-### Using feature flags for a ‘slow roll-out’ strategy
+### Using feature flags for a ‘slow rollout’ strategy

 Switching to PostHog enabled Contra to consolidate feature flags, session recordings, product analytics and more into a single tool — but it also enabled the company to come together around a single platform as well.
 Instead of each team in the company relying on a different software, everyone was able to look at a single source of truth.